Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 1. Under **Job Topology**, select **Query**.

 1. Replace the default text with the following query.
-The SQL code sends a reset command to the alert output if the average machine temperature in a 30-second window reaches 70 degrees.
-The reset command has been pre-programmed into the sensor as an action that can be taken.
+The SQL code sends an alert if a person is detected for the first time in a 15-second window.

     ```sql
+   -- PERSON DETECTION: Define threshold for detection
+   WITH personDetection AS(
-    SELECT
+      SELECT count(*) as countPerson
-        'reset' AS command
-    INTO
-       alert
-    FROM
+      FROM input
-       temperature TIMESTAMP BY timeCreated
-    GROUP BY TumblingWindow(second,30)
+      GROUP BY TUMBLINGWINDOW(second,0.5)
-    HAVING Avg(machine.temperature) > 70
+      HAVING label='person' and confidence>50
+   )
+   -- Send alert only if it's the first time in 15s
+   SELECT 'alert' FROM personDetection
+   WHERE countPerson>10
+   AND  ISFIRST(second, 15) OVER (WHEN countPerson>10)=1
     ```

 1. Select **Save**.

 ### Configure IoT Edge settings

-To prepare your Stream Analytics job to be deployed on an IoT Edge device, you need to associate the job with a container in a storage account.
+To prepare your Stream Analytics job to be deployed to the Vision AI DevKit camera, you need to associate the job with a container in a storage account.
 When you go to deploy your job, the job definition is exported to the storage container.

 1. Under **Configure**, select **Storage account settings**.